open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 6c.
 The expiration time provided by Client is longer than allowed in the CCS system configuration:

-1. CCS returns Client a error message.
+1. CCS returns Client an error message.
 2. Client notifies Sender.
 3. Use case ends.